-Keeping Children Safe in Education 2019 requires Governing Bodies and proprietors to ensure that children are taught about safeguarding, including online safety, as part of providing a 'broad and balanced curriculum'.
+KCSiE 2020 requires Governing Bodies and proprietors to ensure that children are taught about safeguarding, including online safety, as part of providing a 'broad and balanced curriculum'.

-Children are taught to understand and manage risk through our personal, social, health and economic (PSHE) education and sex and relationships lessons and through all aspects of school life.
-Our approach is designed to help children to think about risks they may encounter and with the support of staff, work out how those risks might be reduced or managed.
+Children are taught to understand and manage risk through our personal, social, health and economic (PSHE) education; sex and relationships lessons and through all aspects of school life.
+Our approach is designed to help children to think about risks they may encounter, recognise when they are at risk and with the support of staff, work out how to get help when they need it and how those risks might be reduced or managed.
 Discussions about risk are empowering and enabling for all children and promote sensible behaviour rather than fear or anxiety.
 Children are taught how to conduct themselves and how to behave in a responsible manner.
 Children are also reminded regularly about online safety, the risks of sharing content and images online and tackling bullying, including cyber bullying procedures.
 The school continually promotes an ethos of respect for children and pupils are encouraged to speak to a member of staff of their choosing about any worries they may have.

-Discussions about risk will include talking to children about the risks and issues associated with young people sending, receiving and/or disseminating indecent images of themselves and other young people, which is widely referred to as 'sexting'.
+Discussions about risk will include talking to children about the risks and issues associated with young people sending, receiving and/or disseminating indecent images of themselves and other young people, which is widely referred to as 'sexting'.3